SatsumaLabs/react-native-typed-navigation/README.md

 makeStaticComponentId: string => StaticComponentId;

 // Registers a component for use in navigation layouts and returns its key
+// Actual type is a much messier version of this compatible with earlier flow versions.
 registerComponent: <Props>(AbstractComponent<{...Props, componentId: CommponentId}>) => ComponentClassKey<Props>;

 // Applies a component key to props and to create a Layout containing an intent